afomera/devise-bootstrapped/README.md

 ## Contributing

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](http://github.com/lcreid/devise-bootstrap-form/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

+Refer to the [CONTRIBUTING](devise-bootstrap-form/blob/master/CODE_OF_CONDUCT.md) document for more details.

 Bug reports and pull requests are welcome on GitHub at https://github.com/lcreid/devise-bootstrap-form.